Friday, February 19, 2010

 Monday, February 15, 2010

 I'm still recovering from completing the manuscript Apparition Poems in a big burst.
 There are still many Apps that need to be published, and are looking for homes.
-I've decided to take a week's vacation from blogging.
+I've decided to take a week's vacation from blogging, as I work on a new essay for Otoliths about the Philly Free School at the Highwire Gallery.
 I thought as a "quick fix," I'd post two new Apps.

 The father’s gaze (depending which gaze